varshitha-punati/CollectionFramework/README.md

 # CollectionFramework
+### what is collection?
+- Group of Objects is a collection
+- For example:
+- We have multiple students in a class student1,student2,student3 these all together are called as collection of students
+- So,Collection is a single entity representing multiple Objects
+### What is collection Framework?
+- In java, to represent the group of objects in  to a single Entity we need certain number of classes and Interfaces.
+- So,collectionFramework defines that  different types interfaces and classes by which  we can represent  the group of Objects into a collection
+### Why do we need Collection?
+- suppose I want to store 100 elements.
+- so,first I used variable to store the elements int a=1;
+	int b=2;
+	---------100;
+- It is very typical for storing 100 elements using variables
+-	so,I  used array to store the elements
+-	int arr[]=new size[5];
+-	So,By using array I used to store the elements
+-	But In arrays there are some disadvantages of Arrays
+-	In object array problem is limited size i.e
+	1. Fixed in size(are not growable in nature)
+	2. Suppose the size is 5 if i used only 3 memory Location then wastage of Memory.
+	3. They will not use any underlying datastructure.so,it cannot support any readymade 	methods..means i want to sort or search an element there will be no predefined 	methods
+-	So to overcome these problems we use collectionFramework
+* Advantages of collection types:
+1. Growable in nature
+2. Homogeneous dataelements and Hetrogeneous element
+3. Implemented by using underlying datastructure.
+- eg:if I created an arraylist we need not to write the logic for sort serach etc.. there are readymade methods available like sort,search
+### what are interfaces and classes available in collection framework?
+## collection interface:
+-	It is root interface
+-	In collection Interface is used to represent group of objects as single entity and which contains common methods which are required for other collections.
+### what is Collections?
+-	Collections in java is a  predefined class which is from java.util package
+-	Collections contains some methods those methods are used to perform several opeartions on collection Objects
+-	Collection interface contains child Interface like list interface,Set interface and Queue inteface.
+### List Interface:
+-	List is a child interface on collection Interface.
+-	Store group of elements in sorted Order
+-	Whatever i entered in the collection same order should maintain i.e. , Insertion Order should be mainted.
+-	duplicates also should allow In thoses cases we go for List
+* List classes:
+- list is implemented by these classes.
+1. ArrayList
+2. LinkedList
+3. Vector--legacy classes
+### Set Interface :
+- Set is a child interface on collection Interface.
+- insertion order not preserved.
+- duplicates not allowed.
+* Set classes:
+- set is implemented by these classes.
+1. Hashset
+2. LinkedHashset
+3. TreeSet

+### Queue:(Extends Collection Interface)
+- Queue is child  interface of Collection Interface.
+- Suppose we have different list of Emails eg having 1000 emails if i want to send the the mail to this 1000 emails we can send the mail to all at sametime..first it will send to first guy and after 2nd,3rd like that..
+* Queue classes:
+-	Queue is implemnted by these classes.
+1. PriorityQueue

+### Map interface:
+- Map does not extends Collection Interface
+- A map contains values on the basis of key, i.e. key and value pair.
+Each key and value pair is known as an entry.
+A Map contains unique keys.
+-	A Map is useful if you have to search, update or delete elements on the basis of a key.
+* Map classes:
+- Map is implemented by these classes.
+1. HashMap
+2. LinkedHashMap
+3. TreeMap
+* Iterators:
+- Iterators are used in Collection framework in Java to retrieve elements one by one.
+There are three iterators.
+### Enumeration:
+- It is a interface used to get elements of legacy collections(Vector, Hashtable).
+Enumeration is the first iterator present from JDK 1.0, rests are included in JDK 1.2 with more functionality.
+- Here "v" is an Vector class object. e is of
+- type Enumeration interface and refers to "v"
+- Enumeration e = v.elements();
+- There are two methods in Enumeration interface namely :
+1. Tests if this enumeration contains more elements public boolean hasMoreElements();
+ 2. Returns the next element of this enumeration
+// It throws NoSuchElementException
+// if no more element present
+public Object nextElement();
+- Limitations of Enumeration :
+- Enumeration is for legacy classes(Vector, Hashtable) only.
+Hence it is not a universal iterator.
+-	Remove operations can’t be performed using Enumeration.
+- Only forward direction iterating is possible.
+### Iterator:
+- It is a universal iterator as we can apply it to any Collection object.
+By using Iterator, we can perform both read and remove operations.
+- It is improved version of Enumeration with additional functionality of remove-ability of a element.
+-	Iterator must be used whenever we want to enumerate elements in all Collection framework implemented interfaces like Set, List, Queue, Deque and also in all implemented classes of Map interface.
+Iterator is the only cursor available for entire collection framework.
+-	Iterator object can be created by calling iterator() method present in Collection interface.
+-	Iterator object can be created by calling iterator() method present in Collection interface.

+- Here "c" is any Collection object. itr is of
+- type Iterator interface and refers to "c"
+- Iterator itr = c.iterator();
+- Iterator interface defines three methods:

+- Returns true if the iteration has more elements public boolean hasNext();

+// Returns the next element in the iteration
+// It throws NoSuchElementException if no more
+// element present
+public Object next();

+// Remove the next element in the iteration
+// This method can be called only once per call
+// to next()
+public void remove();

+### Limitations of Iterator :

+- Only forward direction iterating is possible.
+-	Replacement and addition of new element is not supported by Iterator.
+- Java ListIterator:
+-	Like Iterator, ListIterator is a Java Iterator, which is used to iterate elements one-by-one from a List implemented object.
+-	It is available since Java 1.2.
+-	It extends Iterator interface.
+-	It is useful only for List implemented classes.
+-	Unlike Iterator, It supports all four operations: CRUD (CREATE, READ, UPDATE and DELETE).
+-	Unlike Iterator, It supports both Forward Direction and Backward Direction iterations.
+-	It is a Bi-directional Iterator.
+- What is CRUD operations in Collection API?
+- CREATE: Adding new elements to Collection object.
+- READ: Retrieving elements from Collection object.
+- UPDATE: Updating or setting existing elements in Collection object.
+- DELETE: Removing elements from Collection object.
+### Comparator Interface:
+-	Java Comparator interface is used to order the objects of a user-defined class.
+-	This interface is found in java.util package and contains 2 methods compare(Object obj1,Object obj2) and equals(Object element).
+-	It provides multiple sorting sequences, i.e., you can sort the elements on the basis of any data member, for example, rollno, name, age or anything else.
+- public int compare(Object obj1, Object obj2):
+-	It compares the first object with the second object.
+- public boolean equals(Object obj):
+-	It is used to compare the current object with the specified object.
+- public boolean equals(Object obj):
+-	It is used to compare the current object with the specified object.
+### Comparable interface:
+-	Java Comparable interface is used to order the objects of the user-defined class.
+-	This interface is found in java.lang package and contains only one method named compareTo(Object).
+-	It provides a single sorting sequence only, i.e., you can sort the elements on the basis of single data member only.
+- For example, it may be rollno, name, age or anything else.
+- compareTo(Object obj) method:
+- public int compareTo(Object obj): It is used to compare the current object with the specified object.
+It returns
+- positive integer, if the current object is greater than the specified object.
+- negative integer, if the current object is less than the specified object.
+- zero, if the current object is equal to the specified object.
+### Difference between Comparator and Comparable Interface
+-	comparable and comparator both are interfaces provide way of sorting to group of object or Collection.
+-	comparable interface is present in java.lang package.
+-	comparator interface is present in java.util package.
+-	Comparable interface can be used to achieve single way of sorting like ascending or descending sorting order for numerical collection or alphabetical for string object collection
+-	comparator interface  can be used to acheive multiple way of sorting. without comparable and comparator interface :
+-	Array.sort method from java.util.Arrays class can be used to sort primitive type arrays.
+-	collections.sort method from java.util.Collections class can be used to sort Object Arrays.

 # Inner Classes:
 - In Java, just like methods, variables of a class too can have another class as its member.